stewpend0us/csim2/README.md

     [ dx      ]  ->  [ x    ]

 Now back to the example.
 In the physics function we need to calculate the state derivative.
-So let solve our differential equation for the highest order derivative of x:
+So let solve our differential equation for the highest order derivative of `x`:

     xdotdot = (F - C*xdot - K*x)/M